Get started by searching below:

 All 50 states have laws to prevent elder abuse, though the specifics of these laws can vary by state.

-Here are important statistics on the different types of elder abuse:
+Here are important statistics on common types of elder abuse and neglect:

-• 1 in 6 older adults (60+) experienced some form of abuse in community settings last year (WHO).
+• About 1 in 6 adults aged 60+ experienced some form of elder abuse in community settings last year, according to WHO.

-• The global population of older adults is expected to double by 2050 to 2 billion, increasing the number of potential elder abuse victims (WHO).
+• The global 60+ population is expected to double to 2 billion by 2050, meaning elder abuse cases could increase proportionally.

-• Older men are at higher risk for both nonfatal assaults and homicides compared to older women (CDC).
+• Older men face higher rates of nonfatal assaults and homicides compared to women.

 These statistics show how critical it is to raise awareness and strengthen protections to keep older adults safe from abuse.